Consider this next time you snap into that juicy carrot: originally, people weren’t growing carrots to eat – they grew them as medicine.

 9. Yellow Carrots

-So to begin, the first major step is to make sure that you have loose and rock-free soil.
+Make sure that you have loose and rock-free soil.
 You can accomplish this by double digging their space or growing them in a raised bed (carrots are great for container gardening).
 If your soil feels heavy and as though it would be hard for the carrots to develop in it then be sure to add a good amount of compost.

-You’ll want to be sure to plant your seeds three weeks before the last frost date.
+Plant your seeds three weeks before the last frost date.
 Then plant again every 2-3 weeks after that until about 2-3 months before the first expected fall frost.
 You’ll stop then because it takes carrots about 70-80 days to reach maturity.

 Two weeks later, you will need to thin them again to make them around 3-4 inches apart.
 To help with this process, when seedlings develop place some mulch around them.
 It will help maintain moisture and give you an easier visual of how far apart your plants really are.